 R&D for software and web/mobile applications

 Approximately 20% of the code for web applications and platforms are original.
 The remaining 80% is considered to be conventional and easily accessible by other developers.
-To justify that your code is new and innovative, it must enable a software and/or application to complete a complex feature.
-This feature could not be developed without first trialling because the step-by-step knowledge is not publicly known.
+To justify that your code is new and innovative, it must enable a software and/or application to complete a complex feature, which is either new to the market or a quantum leap ahead of current solutions which required bridging a significant technological gap.
+This feature could not be developed without first trialling because the step-by-step knowledge is not publicly known, nor could an expert in the field determine the required approach.

-Examples of complex features include (but are not limited to):
+Examples of complex features or capabilities include (but are not limited to):

-- Analysing of data between dissimilar applications:** There is complexity in translating a specific format into another
+- There is complexity in translating a specific format into another

 Determining core R&D activities in technology